titaniumtroop/rweightlifting/README.md

 Note that the curves for absolute and relative strength are similar but not identical.
 As one example, the estimated 1RM for the deadlift has hovered around 500 - 525 since December 2018.
-However, the absolute strength has declined from a high of around 2.5x in June 2018 to around 2.3-2.4x as of the time of writing (this is attributable to the, ahem, COVID nineteen pounds).
+However, the absolute strength has declined from a high of around 2.5x in June 2019 to around 2.3-2.4x as of the time of writing (this is attributable primarily to the, ahem, COVID nineteen pounds).
 I generally use the absolute strength view during bulking cycles (for comparison against all-time strength) and the relative strength view during cutting cycles (to make sure I’m not losing ground).

 ## Other Views